DOAJ/doaj/cms/pages/apply/guide.md

 - Articles should use persistent article identifiers.
 DOI, ARK or Handle are the most commonly used.
 - All persistent links should resolve correctly.

+---

 ### Metadata supply to DOAJ

 - Article metadata should be uploaded to DOAJ regularly.
-Uploading article metadata increases the visibility and impact of published research.
+[Uploading article metadata](https://doaj.org/docs/faq/#uploading-article-metadata) increases the visibility and impact of published research.

 ---